 #2 Swift Hiring Process

-Once good candidates are shortlisted after the pre-employment testing phase, then recruiters can pay to close up attention on qualified candidates only.
+Once good candidates are shortlisted after the pre-employment testing phase, then recruiters can pay to close up attention to qualified candidates only.
 This practice will not only reduce the most recruitment process time but will also reduce the cost of the hiring process.
-It can also amplify the accuracy in the selection process as well.
+It can also amplify the accuracy of the selection process as well.

 #3 Increase Employee Retention Rate

 The significant benefit that is driven by pre-employment testing is the improved employee retention rate.
 The test can show figures on the job expectations and the work environment altogether – that means new hires will be prepared for the work.
 Further, it means that both the startup and candidates can make accurate decisions based on what’s suited best to their needs.

 If the prospective candidates can determine that they will be a good fit for the organization, then they will proceed further for the job.
 On the other hand, a pre-employment test will verify for the company whether the candidate can handle the workflow or not.
 With a pre-employment test, the employee’s retention rate can be impacted in two manners –

 - It will reduce the voluntary turnover by ensuring that candidates know about the real job profile.